kayhan-batmanghelich/genus-1/README.md

 # GENUS Exploratory Analysis Repo
-## This repo only reflects two primary analysis, predicting diagnosis and variational bayes
+## This repo reflects the primary explorartory analysis on the GENUS dataset

 #### Preprocessing
 * Preprocessing is done on a "base" datafile which contains the concatenated Freesurfer phenotypes and cognitive domain scores.
 That dataset is much larger than the ones used for classification. <b>preprocess.py</b> in the <b>fs_cog/pred_diag</b> directory is the preprocessing script.